shyrodgau/imbraw2dng/README.md

 1. (not documented) Connect smartphone or PC with ImB Wifi and use browser on http://192.168.1.254 to browse and download files

-These ways keep all files 1:1 as the were which usually is fine for JPEGs or movies.
+These ways keep all files 1:1 as they were which usually is fine for JPEGs or movies.
 But on RAW images it can end up in a kind of dead end.
 The following ways focus on converting RAW files into DNG while copying.
+You only need one file for using with browser and/or one file for using with node.js.

 1. Open [imbraw2dng.html](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.html) in browser, Take Micro-SD out of ImB and put into PC or smartphone.
 Drag and drop files from `IMBACK/PHOTO` and `IMBACK/MOVIE` into the blue field. [(Details)](#usage)